codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 {:start="4"}
 1. For side-by-side comparison and a detailed view, switch to **Split** view, and clear **Compact diff**.

-## View deployment configuration info for selected Argo CD application
+## View deployment configuration summary for selected Argo CD application

 View deployment, definition, and event information for the selected application in a centralized location through the Quick View.
 A read-only view, the Quick View displays information on the application state and location, labels and annotations, parameters, sync options, manifest, status and sync events.
-Access the Quick View from the GitOps Apps dashboard, either from the application's context menu, or after drilldown, from the Current State tab.
+Access the Quick View from the GitOps Apps dashboard, either from the application's context menu, or after drill down, from the Current State tab.

 1. In the Codefresh UI, from Ops in the sidebar, select [GitOps Apps](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 1. Do one of the following: